epdansereau/textgen/README.md

   --output_dir class_data \
   --model lm_model/1606969116_ep4_perplexity19.491223080778077
 ```

-A classifier is trained using the example run_glue.py script provided by hugging face:
+The classifier can be trained using the example run_glue.py script provided by hugging face:
 ```
 python run_glue.py \
   --model_name_or_path roberta-large-openai-detector \